 Ask your child to tell you the whole story from his or her perspective and widen the circle of conversation from there, starting with people you both trust to fill in gaps.
 Social media services like Facebook can sometimes help – certainly you can document the problem with screenshots.
 A legal adviser or victim advocate can help you gather evidence that can be used in a court or legal case.
 You or your child can also report abuse through sites’ abuse-reporting system and get communications from the victimizer blocked.
 But because online issues are generally rooted in offline relationships and everyday life, actual resolution – getting the person to stop – almost always happens a lot closer to home than a Web site, by working things out among the people involved or working with authorities.

-* In the medical journal Pediactrics: “Prevalence and Characteristics of Youth Sexting: A National Survey” and “How Often Are Teens Arrested for Sexting?
+- “How Often Are Teens Arrested for Sexting?
 Data From a National Sample of Police Cases”